 A Member of a Patrol shall, at all times during their period of Patrol Duty, wear a Club Patrol Cap, adequately tied, and shall wear the SLSA Patrol Uniform and such additional uniform as required by SLSA or the Club.

-A Member who fails to carry out their Patrol Duties or wear their Patrol Uniform shall be guilty of a breach of these By-Laws and shall be reported to the Director of Lifesaving Services.
+A Member who fails to carry out their Patrol Duties or wear their Patrol Uniform shall be guilty of a breach of these By-Laws and shall be reported to the Director of Lifesaving.

 Patrol Duties